STAT 385 Summer 2025 Unofficial Syllabus

 Grading Breakdown

-- homework01 - homework07 are weekly assignments based on the readings, notes, and videos, which will be graded for correctness on conceptual and coding questions and due on Fridays by 11:59 pm.
+- homework01 - homework07 are weekly assignments based on the readings, notes, and videos, which are graded for correctness on conceptual and coding questions and due on Fridays by 11:59 pm.

 - The final project is video demonstration of an .R script file that showcases learners’ ability to create a game program that can be played by a single person (graded by the course staff).
 This project is due on Friday, August 8 by 11:59 pm.
 This allows for sufficient time to be graded and those grades returned.